Help with sled dogs and building projects on our farm near Hornset, Norway

 Please remember:

-You are still on the workawayplatform, means that the salary during touristseason depends on how many touristdays etc but and is not better than a good pocketmoney, but according the norwegian law of minimum wage.
+You are applying through workaway.com, means the main motivation has to be the interest in sleddogs, farming...
+And not the financial aspect.
+Salary paid during the touristseason depends on how many touristdays etc, but is according to the norwegian law of minimum wage.

 Your main motivation has to be to gain knowledge about the sleddogs, get out of your comfort zone, and experience the various tasks around the work with sleddogs and farmanimals.